Etraph/Etraph/README.md

 # Ethan Raphael
 Welcome to my GitHub.
-I am currently a student at **Ecole Centrale de Marseille** and **University of Amsterdam**, pursuiing my gap year with a focus on mathematical finance, quantitative research and machine learning.
-My projects explore applied financial mathematics and their market reality, as well as their the intersection between machine learning and quantitative trading.
+I am currently a student at **Ecole Centrale de Marseille** and **University of Amsterdam**, pursuiing my gap year with a focus on mathematical and computational finance, quantitative research and machine learning.
+My projects explore applied financial mathematics and their market reality, as well as their the intersection between machine learning, quantitative trading and risk management.

 ---

 ## Areas of Interest
-- **Quantitative Finance & Derivatives Trading**
+- **Quantitative Finance, Derivatives Trading, risk modelling**
   Pricing and hedging strategies using Black-Scholes, Heston, and CIR models.
-Calibration, volatility surface modeling, and portfolio risk analysis.
+Calibration, volatility surface modeling, and portfolio risk analysis (credit and market risk).

 - **Energy Markets & Forecasting**
   Seasonal time series modeling (ARIMA, Prophet) and dynamic pricing techniques for commodities like gas and power.
 Interest in power purchase agreements, structured products, and volatility.